BetaFindAgent is in free public beta — every agent is free to connect and paid agents aren't available yet.

 Connect it to your AI app

 Every agent works the same way across clients.
-Open an agent and follow its steps — install it locally with the FindAgent CLI, or, for a hosted agent, add its MCP server URL as a connector — to wire it into:
+Open an agent and follow its steps — for a hosted, doer, or code agent, connect it by adding its MCP server URL; for a local recipe, install it with the FindAgent CLI — to wire it into:

 Once connected, the agent runs where you already work — no new tool to learn.
 Start a fresh conversation and put it to use.